mckenzielee/Qi-Docs/docs/Qi_Streams.rst

 An SdsStream must include a TypeId that references the identifier of an existing SdsType.
 When an SdsStream contains data, you must use a view to update the stream type.

-SdsStream management using the .NET Sds Client Libraries is performed through ISdsMetadataService.
+SdsStream management using the .NET SDS Client Libraries is performed through ISdsMetadataService.
 Create the ISdsMetadataService, using one of the ``SdsService.GetMetadataService()`` factory methods.

 The following table shows the required and optional SdsStream fields.
-Fields not listed are reserved for internal Sds use.
+Fields not listed are reserved for internal SDS use.

 +-------------------+----------------------------------+-------------+----------------------------------------------+